quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 **Tracking**

 We use `clickUrl` and `impressionUrl` field values for cards interaction tracking.
 The first one for click events, and the another one is for card appearance events.
+These URLs must be called during a click or an impression event in order for accurate tracking for monetization.
 Impression events are processed directly in `CardImageView` class.

 ## Contact